Pipeline YAML Reference#

 - echo Running unit test

-In the following configuration, all pipelines initiated from a non-master branch will cancel any queued pipelines and wait for running one to finish before starting to run.
+In the following configuration, all pipelines initiated from a non-master branch will cancel any queued pipelines and wait for the one that is running to finish before starting.

 version: v1.0